Apply for an apprenticeship levy funds transfer

 The Apprenticeship Levy is paid by large businesses to help fund new apprenticehips.
 Government rules also allow companies to transfer up to 25% of their apprenticeship levy funds to support other employers, funding the training and assessment of new apprentices.
-In doing so, PCC are enabling businesses to develop talent they may not have been able to develop without access to these funds.
+In doing so, Paragon is enabling businesses to develop talent they may not have been able to develop without access to these funds.

 Who can apply for access to our funding?

 To apply for funding from our apprenticeship levy, employers must be officially registered, both as an employer with the government and also with the Apprenticeship Service.
 If your business meets these criteria we will consider applications for access to our funds.
 We will review all applications and choose a number of companies that we wish to support by transferring an agreed amount of funds from our apprenticeship levy.
 Please note, we cannot backdate funding for training which has already started, only new enrolments once the funding has been agreed.